 Demo Day is this December 4th and leading up to our student project showcase, we’ve taken a closer look at Revive, one of our top graduate design projects.
-Karina Bershteyn, now a Designer at GrowerIQ, designed the app, which lets users find environmental volunteering opportunities, as part of the UX Design Diploma Program…in just 12 weeks!
+Karina Bershteyn, now a Designer at GrowerIQ, designed the app, which lets users find environmental volunteering opportunities, as part of the UX Design Bootcamp…in just 12 weeks!

 Bershteyn wanted her final program project to address the current climate crisis.
 So she posed the question: “How might we help urban millennials take environmental action?”